OpenVidu/openvidu.io-docs/docs/deployment/pro/upgrading.md

 <br>

----

-## Migrating from 2.13.0 to 2.14.0

-### Upgrading Master Node
+#### 2) Upgrading Master Node

-Connect to the Master Node instance through SSH.
+After all of your media nodes are updated, you just need to connect to the Master Node instance through SSH.
 Log with `root` permissions and go to OpenVidu installation path, by default `/opt/openvidu`

 ```bash
 sudo -s